 Numerous businesses, schools, and community organizations have closed or limited operations due to the threat posed by the coronavirus.
-Okaloosa and Walton County schools are currently closed, as are childcare providers such as the Boys & Girls Club of the Emerald Coast.
+Okaloosa County and Walton County schools are currently closed, as are childcare providers such as the Boys & Girls Club of the Emerald Coast.
 Schools closing will require some parents to stay home from their job to care for children and unless they can work remotely, the parent will suffer a loss of income.
 Even if the person has no minor children to care for, if the person’s employer temporarily closes, a loss of income is likely.
-Even Florida courts have been affected and, due an order from the Florida Supreme Court on Friday, various routine court proceedings and trials are being canceled.
-Judges and attorneys are required to conduct emergency hearings by telephone, Skype or similar methods to avoid in person contact and risk of contact with the virus.
+Even Florida courts have been affected and, due to an order from the Florida Supreme Court on Friday, various routine court proceedings and trials are being canceled.
+Judges and attorneys are required to conduct emergency hearings by telephone, Skype, or similar methods to avoid in-person contact and risk of contact with the virus.
 The effect of mass closures will be felt economically by those who pay and receive child support and alimony.

 #3 Consultations with Attorneys